 Grace’s services respect the dignity and tradition that inform Christian worship of all varieties, but also encourage informality and warmth.
 Ordained clergy generally, though not always, lead worship.
 Lay leaders participate extensively in the Eucharist, because the Episcopal Church subscribes to the Reformation doctrine that the church is a “kingdom of priests.”
 Please find below more detailed descriptions of special lay ministries in the Eucharist.

-Eucharistic Ministries at Second Sunday Service (10:30)
+Eucharistic Ministries at Second Sunday Service (10:30).

 At Grace Church the Holy Eucharist is celebrated every Sunday.
 The communion ministers are responsible for the distribution of the communion wine, preparing the altar for communion, removing and cleaning the vessels after the service.
 The preparing of the altar, removing and cleaning the vessels is typically part of the duties of the altar guild in other churches.
-There are two communion ministers for each service.
+The goal is to have two communion ministers for each service.
 One of the communion ministers must arrive about fifteen to twenty minutes before the service to prepare the altar.
 The second communion minister usually is responsible for cleaning up, also about a fifteen or twenty minute job.
 Training is provided for those who are interested.
 We prepare a schedule every six months and the rotation is about every 6 weeks.

-Lay readers perform the duty of reading the scripture lessons of the Sunday from the lectionary.
-Many Sundays we have part of the Gospel read in another language by someone who is fluent in a particular language.
-The readings are mailed out to the lay readers a week before their scheduled time to read, so that they may practice if they wish.
+Lay readers perform the duty of reading the scripture lessons of the Sunday from the lectionary.The readings are mailed out to the lay readers a week before their scheduled time to read, so that they may practice if they wish.
 No special training is needed but certainly some guidance could be given to help in a smooth and meaningful reading of the lessons.
 Since many people enjoy reading, even with a rotation list, most people don’t come up more than two to four times a year.
 If one would like to read more often, one can substitute for another reader.